 Will you start with a narrow focus or a wide focus?
 For example, you might want to focus on cost alone.
 Or you could include delivery KPIs in conjunction with cost, to receive a more complete picture.

 Data that is used in processing and delivering sales orders is the short answer here.
 Understand where all of this data is captured; within what systems it resides.
 If you have a gap in automation and data collection you may want to start with plugging that gap first.

 Alternatively that data might be captured within a bespoke Business Intelligence system fit for the purpose of analysing your freight data.

 If, for example, you capture Group & Cost Centre data, along with invoice data on sales orders within your import you can then obviously drilldown on that data in any reporting that you do.

 A previously posted article on Freight Business Intelligence goes into this topic in much more detail.

 3. Cleanse your Data

-It’s important to ensure that you are working with clean data.
+It’s important to ensure that before you implement business intelligence systems you are working with clean data.
 What is meant by that is that it is current data and has been checked to ensure it conforms with any contracts you have and that is its accurate.
 We have learnt of many occasions when conducting freight audits for our customers where old rates were being used, and surcharges such as fuel levies need to be regularly monitored for changes.

 Furthermore, there have been many occasions unfortunately where the shipper had not authorised a change to their rates e.g. a change to the cubic conversion used.